A Fast and Scalable Implementation Method for Competing Risks Data with the R Package fastcmprsk: Introduction

 The paper is organized as follows.
 In the next section, we briefly review the basic definition of the Fine-Gray proportional subdistribution hazards model, the CIF, and penalized Fine-Gray regression.
-We introduce our forward-backward scan algorithm in Section \ref{s3:scan}.
-Then, in Section \ref{s3:pkg} we describe the main functionalities of the \pkg{fastcmprsk} package that we developed for \proglang{R} which utilizes the aforementioned algorithm, which include unpenalized and penalized parameter estimation and CIF estimation.
+We highlight the computational challenge of lineaizing estimation for the Fine-Gray model and introduce the forward-backward scan algorithm of \cite{kawaguchi2019scalable} in Section \ref{s3:scan}.
+Then, in Section \ref{s3:pkg} we describe the main functionalities of the \CRANpkg{fastcmprsk} package that we developed for {R} which utilizes the aforementioned algorithm for unpenalized and penalized parameter estimation and CIF estimation.
 We perform simulation studies in Section \ref{s3:sim} to compare the performance of our proposed method to some of their popular competitors.
-Section \ref{s3:data} provides an illustration on real data using a subset of the United States Renal Database Systems.
-The \pkg{fastcmprsk} package is readily available at \code{https://github.com/erickawaguchi/fastcmprsk}.
+The \CRANpkg{fastcmprsk} package is readily available on the Comprehensive R Archive Network (CRAN) at \url{https://CRAN.R-project.org/package=fastcmprsk}.